The Top 10 Most Expensive Hotels in Las Vegas

-If you want to stay in Vegas, you may be pleasantly surprised to find how reasonably priced many of the rooms are – it’s possible to find even luxury accommodation at extremely affordable rates.
+If you want to stay in Vegas, you may be pleasantly surprised to find how reasonably priced many of the rooms are – it’s possible to find even luxury accommodation at extremely affordable rates if you book at the right time.

 10 Most Expensive Hotels in Vegas